Walmart and Flipkart Celebrate Vriddhi Graduates: 2,500 MSMEs on a Path to Enhancing Their Capabilities in Domestic Markets

 • Plus Creations, which manufactures more sustainable food packing, already sells in India and abroad.
 It is now using eCommerce to increase its footprint across India, and is exploring new markets.

-Walmart and Flipkart expect many more entrepreneurs to graduate from the Vriddhi program over the next few months.
-Small businesses are the backbone of India’s economy and Walmart and Flipkart look forward to partnering with them and providing access to online and offline markets in India.
+Walmart and Flipkart expect many more entrepreneurs to graduate from the Walmart Vriddhi program over the next few months.
+Small businesses are the backbone of India’s economy, and Walmart and Flipkart look forward to partnering with them and providing access to online and offline markets in India.

 Adarsh Menon, Senior Vice President and Head, Flipkart Wholesale, said, ” We are truly excited to see the graduating entrepreneurs who are digital-ready and getting ready to be part of India’s continuing economic growth story.
 We are proud that there are already around 3.75 lakh Indian sellers on the Flipkart marketplace today, a majority of which are MSMEs.
 Through additional support such as the Flipkart Samarth program, we are also enhancing access to markets for artisans, weavers, and other small businesses.
 Digital upskilling helps MSMEs boost their businesses, weather industry challenges and strengthen the eCommerce ecosystem.”